The NuSTAR and Chandra view of CL 0217+70 and Its Tell-Tale Radio Halo: Summary and Discussion

 The addition of a {\tt powerlaw} component to the single temperature model improved the statistics by {\it $\Delta$C/$\Delta\nu$} = 38.3/1 and {\it $\Delta$C/$\Delta\nu$} = 32.3/1 for \nustar, and joint \nustar~and \chandra~analysis, respectively.
 Statistically a 2T fits the data better than a 1T+IC description (Table~\ref{tab:globalfit} and Table~\ref{tab:globalfitNuCh}).
 The temperature component of the 1T+IC model is $\sim$8 keV. \nustar, and joint \nustar~and \chandra~analysis results agree within 1$\sigma$.

-Although the data is better described by the 2T model, we provide IC flux only to report an upper limit.
+Although the data are better described by the 2T model, we provide an IC flux only to report an upper limit, as if IC were detected.
 The {\tt powerlaw} component was more dominant in the \nustar~fit than that of the joint fit.
 Therefore, we use \nustar~fit results for our flux calculations.
 The upper limit to the IC flux in the 20.0~-~80.0 keV band was calculated using the {\tt cflux} model applied to the {\tt powerlaw} of the \nustar~fit.
 The resulting flux is 2.695~$\times$~10$^{-12}$~erg~s$^{-1}$~cm$^{-2}$.
-Using the LOFAR data \citep{hoang21}, this refers to a lower limit of 0.082~$\mu$G for the average magnetic field.
+Using the LOFAR data \citep{hoang21}, this refers to a lower limit of ~0.08$\mu$G for the average magnetic field.

+We also studied the effect of N$_{H}$ parameter on our global spectra results using priors from \citet{zhang20}.
+Since our global region radius is $\sim$300\arcsec, the only prior we could use for N$_{H}$ was fixing its value to 8.21$\times10^{21}$~cm$^{-2}$ suggested by \citet{zhang20}, to test its impact on the global temperature and IC limit.
+By fixing the N$_{H}$ to this value during the joint \nustar~and \chandra~1T model fit, statistics become 2120.48/2108 d.o.f., where with free N$_{H}$, it is 2104.29/2107 d.o.f.
+Between these two approaches, the global temperature varies by 0.8\%.
+And for the joint \nustar~and \chandra~1T+IC model fit, fixing the N$_{H}$ decreases the magnetic field lower limit by only 5\% as opposed to letting it vary.

+In addition, we studied the effect of the photon index, $\Gamma$, on the IC flux using our global joint \nustar~and \chandra~analysis (1T+IC model).
+We varied $\Gamma$ between 1.9 and 2.1 from the fixed value of $\Gamma$ = 2.0. $\Gamma$ = 2.0 is obtained from the spectral index ($\alpha$) value in \citet{hoang21}.
+The uncertainty given by \citet{hoang21} on this $\alpha$ is +/-0.05, and here we use a more conservative approach by taking the error as +/-0.10.
+The IC flux changes by 9\% and 12\% for setting $\Gamma$ = 1.9 and $\Gamma$ = 2.1, respectively, instead of $\Gamma$ = 2.0.